Video transcript

 We need to start by moving this form of racism into the limelight.
 When people use the Chinese government's human rights abuses or unpopular diplomatic behaviour as an excuse to dehumanise Chinese people, we need to hold them accountable.
 At the same time, let's create spaces for legitimate criticism of the Chinese government, divorced from the citizens who have barely any say in its policy, the way we should do for all governments.

-Next, on a practical level, we will have a better chance of combatting these racist narratives when Asian-Australians are more widely represented in both worlds of Australian politics and media.
+Next, on a practical level, we will have a better chance of combating these racist narratives when Asian-Australians are more widely represented in both worlds of Australian politics and media.
 And perhaps, most importantly, to all the Asian-Australians and other ABCs out there like me, let's all stop giving into the pressure to live a double life.
 We shouldn't have to choose between our Asian and Australian identities just because one associates us with shame in the eyes of others.
 Let's be proud and unapologetic about whatever mix of cultural heritage and experience we bring to Australia.
 After all, we're the best of both worlds.

 [applause]